 It is possible to export the users’ list in CSV format by clicking on the Export Users’ List as CSV button in the top right corner.

-At any time, you can edit or remove your set of conditions by hovering your mouse on the top right corner of the set, clicking on the menu button and selecting Edit or Delete.
-The group population will be recalculated every time you edit or delete any of the conditions you have configured.
+At any time, you can edit or remove your set of conditions by hovering your mouse on the top right corner of the set, clicking on the ellipsis icon and selecting Edit or Delete.
+The group population will be recalculated from scratch every time you edit or delete any of the conditions you have configured.

 The last 10 versions of the group eligibility conditions are kept in the History tab.
 Please note that you cannot roll back to previous versions.
 If you need to revert your changes, you have to re-configure your sets manually.